inLnx/ScutoidOS/README.md

 Right now it

--only says the word "SCUTOID"
+-only says the word "SCUTOID BETA VERSION1"

 It is proven to work with